grover/homebridge-ranger/README.md

 ## Beware

-**This plugin is in early development.
-While it has already been used in several situations, expect it to fail.
-Contributions are welcome to improve it.**
+**This plugin is fairly new.
+It has already been used in several situations, but there's likely still some rough edges.
+Contributions are welcome to improve it.
+Want to help?
+Take a look at the [CONTRIBUTING](docs/CONTRIBUTING.md) page.**

+Starting with version 0.3.0 of the plugin you'll need **homebridge@0.4.35** - earlier versions will not provide event notifications and rules based on accessories provided by this plugin will not work.

 ## Documentation